BrianSigafoos/hugo_site/content/2014-01-27-cooking-recipes.md

 ### Family meal plan

-From ~2022-2024, to quickly prepare dinner in 30 minutes after work, I've been baking with all 3 oven racks, usually at 425F in convection mode.
+From ~2022-2025, I quickly prepare dinner in 30 minutes after work.
+Typically, I bake with all 3 oven racks, at 425F in convection mode using rapid preheat (rotating trays to not burn whatever is closes to the heat source).

-- Sun: Lamb night: rack of lamb w/ sliced mushrooms, carrot fries, asparagus
+- Sun: Roast chicken night: Roast chicken (spatchcocked) with whole sweet potato and carrots in roasting pan, veggie tray frozen broccoli/cauliflower and chopped mushrooms
-- Mon: Ravioli night: Salmon filets w/ sliced mushrooms, sweet potato fries (sliced, olive oil and cumin), broccoli, TJ's cheese ravioli in Instant pot
+- Mon: Salmon + ravioli night: Salmon filets w/ chopped mushrooms (rack A), sweet potato fries (rack B), broccoli + veggies (rack C), and cheese ravioli on stovetop
-- Tue: Rice night: A different fish or chicken thighs cut into strips, sliced zucchini, rice in Instant pot
+- Tue: White fish + rice night: Cod w/ chopped mushrooms (rack A), sliced zucchini (rack B), cauliflower (rack C), rice on stovetop
-- Wed: Burger night: Simple Mills almond flour baking mix for buns, chicken thighs cut into strips, shiitake mushrooms
+- Wed: Burger night: Simple Mills almond flour baking mix for buns w/ chopped mushrooms (rack A), chicken thighs cut into strips (rack B), frozen mixed veggies/broccoli (rack C)
-- Thu: Pasta night: rib-eye steak, asparagus, cauliflower sliced, GF pasta in instant pot
+- Thu: Steak + pasta night: rib-eye steak in a pan, chopped cauliflower (rack A), 2x racks of veggies, rigatoni pasta on stovetop
-- Fri: Take out (often Greek, previously Pizza)
+- Fri: Mexican night: cheese quesadilla on stovetop, chicken thighs or beef meatballs (rack A), 2x racks of veggies in the oven
-- Sat: 2nd pasta night or take out (often Southern BBQ)
+- Sat: Pasta night 2: cheese tortellini on stovetop, 3x racks of veggies in the oven